-Sand dropseed does well on highly disturbed soils, making it a viable option for ecologic restoration projects and commercial right-of-way use.
+Sand dropseed is a native, warm season perennial bunchgrass that grows 1-3’ tall.
+It is widely distributed across Texas and the southwest, and grows well on highly disturbed soils making it a viable option for ecologic restoration projects and energy and transporation right-of-way use.
 It provides fair forage for livestock and is utilized as a food source by game birds, including quail and Rio Grande turkey.

 Planting: Plant in late fall or spring at a rate of 1.5-2 lbs. pure live seed (PLS) per acre at 1/8 to 1/4 inch deep.